JAC-CS-Game-Programming-Fall22/Notes/0-Pong.md

 The idea is that when a player gets scored on, they should get to serve the ball, so as to not be immediately on defense.
 We do this by passing the currently serving player to the ball's `reset()` method so that it can set the balls new velocity according to who is serving.

-We introduce a new state: "done", and then we set a maximum score (in our case, 10).
+We introduce a new state: "victory", and then we set a maximum score (in our case, 10).
 Within `update()`, we modify our code that checks whether a point has been scored as follows:

 ```javascript
 if (ball.x < 0) {